UmmulColumbia/EStore_ORM/README.md

 # EStore_ORM
-## Overview
+## Description
-This project involves building the back end for an e-commerce site using Express.js and Sequelize to interact with a PostgreSQL database.
-The API supports all CRUD operations on products, categories, and tags, mimicking real-world e-commerce back-end operations.
+EStore_ORM focuses on developing a robust back-end system for an e-commerce platform using Express.js and Sequelize with a PostgreSQL database.
+Designed to support dynamic web-based retail operations, it provides comprehensive API endpoints for managing products, categories, and tags.
+The system is crafted to demonstrate the use of Object-Relational Mapping (ORM) in facilitating database operations through a clean and manageable codebase.
+By leveraging modern technologies, this back end ensures scalability, maintainability, and a seamless data handling experience to support complex e-commerce business logic.

 ## Technologies Used
 - Node.js - JavaScript runtime environment